 Frequently Asked Questions About TRON at Disney World

-When will TRON at Disney World open?
+When did TRON at Disney World open?

 TRON Lightcycle Run opened April 4, 2023!

-The Walt Disney World Railroad was closed for years due to TRON's construction, but is once again carrying guests around Magic Kingdom!
+The Walt Disney World Railroad was closed for years due to TRON's construction, but it is once again carrying guests around Magic Kingdom!
 The beloved train reopened in late December 2022 as an early holiday surprise, featuring a new voiceover.

 Is this the same ride as in Shanghai Disneyland?